Validating Shareback Readiness

 • Data submitted under a different patient match

-In sandbox testing, retrieval results reflect evaluation outcomes and eligibility rules rather than guaranteed delivery.
-Complete submissions and consistent patient matching alignment improve retrieval results.
+In sandbox testing, retrieval results reflect system processing and readiness rather than guaranteed delivery.
+Complete submissions and consistent patient matching improve retrieval results.

 Unstructured Data Visibility